-Background: The National Academy of Medicine, MedPAC, the Josiah Macy Jr. Foundation and other organizations have called for increased transparency and accountability for public funds invested in GME but federal efforts have stalled.
-In the absence of federal GME reform, states are increasingly exploring ways to leverage Medicaid funds to shape the size, specialty mix and geographic distribution of their workforce.
-This study sought to investigate how states are reforming Medicaid GME with the goal of identifying innovations and challenges at the state level.
+Background: The National Academy of Medicine, MedPAC, the Josiah May Jr. Foundation and other organizations have called for increased transparency and accountability for public funda increased in MEB.
+In federal efforts have stalled.
+In the absence of federal ORE reform, states are increasingly exploring ways to the organization of the state of the public public for the public public public public ways and the public public public public public public public public investigate how states are reforming Medicaid ORE with the journal of identifying increasions and shall peeps at the state level.